-Novel methods for automated in situ observations of phytoplankton diversity
+Novel methods for automated in situ observations of phytoplankton diversity and productivity

-This is a summary of activities and results from months 1-24 of JERICO-NEXT Work Package 3 Innovations in Technology and Methodology, Task 3.1 Automated platform for the observation of phytoplankton diversity in relation to ecosystem services.
-The aim is to provide a synthesis report after developments dedicated to the observation of the phytoplankton diversity by applying novel techniques on automated platforms.
-The work has been carried out in close connection with task 4.1 Biodiversity of plankton, harmful algal blooms and eutrophication.
-The partners involved are CNRS, SYKE, SMHI, HZG, RWS, VLIZ CEFAS, Ifremer and AZTI.
+This is a summary of the activities and results of JERICO-NEXT Work Package 3 Innovations in Technology and Methodology, Task 3.1 Automated platform for the observation of phytoplankton diversity in relation to ecosystem services.
+The aim is to provide an advanced report on the last developments dedicated to the observation of the phytoplankton diversity by applying novel techniques on automated platforms.
+The work was carried out in close connection with task 4.1 Biodiversity of plankton, harmful algal blooms and eutrophication.
+The partners involved in these developments are CNRS, SYKE, SMHI, HZG, RWS, VLIZ CEFAS and Ifremer.
 Subcontractors in WP4, task 4.1 are WHOI, Scanfjord AB, Tomas Rutten b.v., CytoBuoy b.v. and UGent - PAE.

-The work has been carried out mainly in the field with activities in the Baltic Sea, the Kattegat-Skagerrak, the English Channel-North Sea Area, the Western Mediterranean, as well as in shared studies with other WP3.4 and WP4.4 in the Bay of Biscay and, out of Europe, in the Benguela Current.
-Instrument platforms include research vessels, Ferrybox systems on merchant vessels, instrumented oceanographic buoys/fixed platforms and land based systems.
-Ocean observatories, i.e. multi-sensor and multi-platform systems, have been used in some locations, allowing inter comparison of techniques and sensors between at least two partners.
+The work was carried out mainly in the field with activities in the Baltic Sea, the Kattegat-Skagerrak, the Celtic seas-English Channel-North Sea Area, the Western Mediterranean, as well as in shared studies with other WP3.4 and WP4.4 in the Bay of Biscay and, out of Europe, in the Benguela Current.
+Instrument platforms included continuous recording (Ferrybox or assimilated) systems on research vessels, on ships of opportunity, instrumented oceanographic buoys/fixed platforms and land-based systems.

+Common implementations were carried out in some observatories, allowing inter comparison of sensors and some techniques.
 In addition, work on developing and testing new algorithms have been carried out in offices and laboratories.
-Some work on microalgae cultures has also been carried out.
-Two international workshops have been successfully arranged, one in Wimereux, France (June 2016 - organised by CNRS-LOG) and one in Gothenburg, Sweden (September 2016, organised by SMHI) in which partners presented, discussed and were also able to inter compare the sensors and techniques that were or will be implemented in the field.
+Three international workshops have been successfully arranged, one in Wimereux, France (June 2016 - organised by CNRS-LOG), one in Gothenburg, Sweden (September 2016, organised by SMHI) and one in Marseille (March 2019 - organised by CNRS MIO) connected to a EuroMarine workshop.
+Partners presented, discussed, were able to inter compare the sensors and techniques to be implemented in the field (Goetborg) and were trained to different automated analytical procedures and tools (for automated flow cytometry, Marseille).

 The work was divided into three sections but there is substantial overlap and cooperation.
 One example is that reference samples analysed in the microscope were used for completing and/or evaluating the quality of some of the automated methods.